cmap/psp/README.md

 Proteomics Signature Pipeline (PSP)
 =========

-A Python package for processing proteomics data (P100 and GCP).
+Package for processing proteomics data (P100 and GCP).

 This package requires that your environment is properly set up.